Ray Taliaferro

-Raphael Vincent "Ray" Taliaferro (February 7, 1939 – November or December 2018) was an American radio host and liberal political commentator.
+Raphael Vincent "Ray" Taliaferro (February 7, 1939 – November or December 2018) was an American radio host and political commentator.
 He joined KGO News Talk AM 810 (San Francisco) in 1977.
 In 1986, his talk show moved to the 1 to 5 a.m. early-morning time slot (Monday through Friday) and continued until December 2, 2011.

 Early life

 Taliaferro was born in Queens, New York City, on February 7, 1939.
 His parents were Robert Winston Taliaferro (1904-1989, born in New York City) and Florence Durden Taliaferro (born c.
 1915 in Georgia), with siblings Naomi Rosetta Taliaferro (1934-2001) and Robert Nathaniel Taliaferro (1937-2004).

 In 1954–1955, Ray (a high school Junior) and his brother Robert ("Bob", a Senior) were attending Monterey Bay Academy ("MBA") in Watsonville, California (their family lived in San Francisco at the time).
 MBA is a private Christian highschool for boarding and day students, of the Seventh-day Adventist denomination.
 Ray and Robert were members of a singing quartet called the "Cosmopolitans".

 Taliaferro grew up in the Hunters Point district of San Francisco.
 An accomplished musician, he conducted the "Ray Tal Chorale" and served as director of music for the Third Baptist Church.